Your cart is currently empty!

-We guarantee that sourcing methods used for all of our specimen does not harm the species population or the environment.
+We guarantee the sourcing methods for all of our specimens does not harm the species population or the environment.

 The ethical sourcing of wildlife products is not just a choice but a responsibility.
-At Oddities Inc., we take this responsibility seriously, we are licensed importers and ensure that every product we sell is sustainably sourced, and approved by regulatory bodies, to meet the highest standards of ethical conduct.
+At Oddities Inc., we take this responsibility seriously.
+As licensed importers we ensure that every specimen is sustainably sourced, and approved by regulatory bodies, to meet the highest standards of ethical conduct.

 One of the cornerstones of our commitment to sustainability is our collaboration with the United States Fish and Wildlife Service (USFWS).
-All specimens featured in our collection are meticulously vetted and approved by the USFWS as sustainable.
-This guarantees that the sale of these items does not pose any threat to the species or their natural habitats.
+All specimens are meticulously vetted and approved by the USFWS as sustainable.
+This guarantees that the sale of these items do not pose any threat to the species or their natural habitats.

-Furthermore, we prioritize public health and safety by obtaining special permits from the Centers for Disease Control and Prevention (CDC).
-These permits ensure that all wildlife specimens undergo proper treatment to render them safe for handling and sale.
+Furthermore, we prioritize public health and safety by obtaining permits from the Centers for Disease Control (CDC).
+These permits ensure that all wildlife specimens undergo proper treatment to render them safe for handling.

 At Oddities Inc., our dedication to sustainable and ethical sourcing is evident in every aspect of our operations.
 From partnering with regulatory agencies to implementing stringent inspection processes, we prioritize sustainability, integrity, and transparency.